“My child arrived just the other day

 But you’re a Father, probably a hard working one, and at the end of the day – the hard day, the long day, the give-me-a-beer-and-quiet-room day – the last thing we want to do is sit and read a story.

 Do it anyway.
-Grab a coffee on the way home, pound a Snickers bar, take a cold shower, whatever it takes to wake up for fifteen minutes then use stories to connect with your kids, inspire conversation, and jump out of your immediate reality and into theirs.
+Grab a coffee on the way home, pound a Snickers bar, take a cold shower or whatever it takes to wake up for fifteen minutes then use stories to connect with your kids, inspire conversation, and jump out of your immediate reality and into theirs.

 Have you ever heard a kid, or anyone for that matter, say, “Man, I really wish we hadn’t read that book together.”
 Nope, you haven’t.
 And you never will.